celeryclub/alexa-pi/README.md

 ### Installation

-Boot your fresh Pi and login to a command prompt as root.
+Boot your fresh Pi and login to a command prompt.

-Make sure you are in /root

 Clone this repo to the Pi
 `git clone https://github.com/celeryclub/alexa-pi.git`
+Start a new shell process as root
+`sudo bash`
 Run the setup script
 `./setup.sh`